 The good old nurse swore that she would keep her master’s secret.
 As he walked back along the corridor, a maid spat at him and told him to get out of the palace with his begging bowl.

-That evening, as Odysseus was sitting on the porch of the palace, along came a real beggar.
-His name was Irus and he was a complete scoundrel – a cheat and a sneak thief.
+That evening, as Odysseus was sitting on the porch of the palace, along came a real beggar, Irus, and he was a complete scoundrel – a cheat and a sneak thief.
 He was a favourite of the suitors who recognised him as a kindred spirit.
 Irus was not pleased to see a rival beggar around the palace, competing with him for scraps.

-“What’s got into you?” replied Odysseus.
+“What’s gotten into you?” replied Odysseus.
 “I’ve done you no harm.
 You’d better keep your mouth shut or you’ll be the one on the wrong end of a beating.”

 “Are you threatening me old man?” said Irus.
 “Well stand up so I can punch your lights out.”